How To Complete Your Personal Property Inventory Worksheet:

 I really need to keep up my attempts at following The Live Changing Magic of Tidying Up.

-Anyway, through trial and error I think I’ve found a pretty good home inventory method.
+Anyway, through trial and error I think I’ve found a pretty good personal property inventory method.

 - Take one room a day (or even a week).
 Walk through the room and write down all of the items in the room.
 I personally didn’t worry about small items I’ve had for years with little value.
 My goal was to write down the major items in each room.

-- I highly recommend taking pictures of each room as you do your home inventory.
-I put my pictures on a jump drive for easy review later.
+- I highly recommend taking pictures of each room as you do your personal property inventory.
+I put my pictures on a jump drive for easy review later and uploaded them to the cloud.

 - On a side note, some items you may want to list based on type.

 - For example, I’ve got electronics spread throughout the house.
-I put all of my electronic items together rather than grouping them based on room.
+I put all of my electronic items together rather than grouping them based on rooms.

-- For example, don’t forget to record guns, valuable artwork, jewelry, and camera equipment.
+- Don’t forget to record guns, valuable artwork, jewelry and camera equipment.

 - We have a room set aside for our outdoor activities.
 I did a completely separate sheet for all of our climbing, camping, scuba, boating, and canyoneering gear.